-to the possible detriment of more stringent rules and enforcement.
+As with the other draft CERPs, the ELABHWC CERP relies heavily on incentive funding to the possible detriment of more stringent rules and enforcement.
 While incentives should be included as part of the final CERP, other strategies need prioritization.
 For example, creating strong Indirect Source Rules (see pages 3 and 4), mandating on-site mitigation and requiring, rather than just incentivizing, zero-emissions warehouse and railyard equipment are clear examples where tighter rules will yield emissions reductions.
+Additionally, rules must be enforced in order to be effective.
+As such, SCAQMD should include tougher penalties as authorized by Section 9 of AB 617 along with greater enforcement efforts as part of its overall strategy.